Adding Files, Understanding Base Locations

 The project tree shows each file as anchored in the project folder or the library set folder.

 Note how all library files appear in a separate tree branch called "Libraries."

 The number next to the Libraries tag is the currently selected library set.

 File > Project Files > Add New File: Adding a new file to a project always uses the project folder as a reference.

 File > Project Files > Add Existing File: Adding an existing file to a project allows you to choose the base location (project or libraries).

 Files added from libraries are locked for editing by default.
 This is to remind you that it is a very bad practice to alter library files.
-You can unlock a file ( right click > Unlock) but we really don't recommend this.
+You can unlock a file ( right click > Unlock), but we really don't recommend this.
 Want to modify a library?
-Copy this library's files into your project's folder and add them as "your" files ( base location = project folder).
+Copy the library's files into your project's folder and add them as "your" files ( base location = project folder).